nosherwan537/Library-Management-JAVA-Swing/README.md

 The project provides a user-friendly graphical interface built using Java Swing for easy navigation and interaction with the library system.

+You can check out word file named OOP ASSIGNMENT 1.docx for screenshots and database setup guiding screenshots.

 Developed by:
 Nosherwan Tahir